EmilioStuart/EmilioStuart/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 16 years old, currently living in Brazil.
-I have intermediate language in English and basic knowledge with SQL, Java, HTML, CSS, Javascript, Python and Bash.
+I have intermediate language in English and basic knowledge with SQL, MongoDB, Java, HTML, CSS, Javascript, Python and Bash.

   - ⚡ I enjoy playing games, voleyball and table tennis!
 </details>